RodrigoGonzalez/flake8-custom-import-rules/README.rst

     # Make `package_c` a standalone package
     standalone-modules = my_base_package.package_c

-    # Allow `package_d` to import only from the standard library
+    # Restrict `package_d` to import only from the standard library
     std-lib-only = my_base_package.package_d

-    # Allow `package_b` to import only from third-party libraries
+    # Restrict `package_b` to import only from third-party libraries
     third-party-only = my_base_package.package_b

-    # Allow `package_f` to import only from the local packages and the project's
+    # Restrict `package_f` to import only from the local packages and the project's
     first-party-only = my_base_package.package_f

-    # Allow `package_g` to import only from the local package and submodules/packages
+    # Restrict `package_g` to import only from the local package and submodules/packages
     project-only = my_base_package.package_g

-    # Restrict relative imports
+    # Do not restrict relative imports
     restrict-relative-imports = False

     # Restrict local scope imports